IDA-TUBS/pycpa/doc/spp_example.rst

 In case tasks communicate with each other through event propagation (e.g. one task fills the queue of another task), we model this through task links.
-A task link is abstract and does not consume any additionoal time.
+A task link is abstract and does not consume any additional time.
 In case of communication-overhead it must be modeled by using other resources/tasks.

 .. literalinclude:: ../examples/spp_test.py